AntonioPrimera/laravel-generator-command/readme.md

 some commented recipe samples to get you inspired and started as fast as possible.

 The FileGeneratorCommand extends the default Laravel Console Command, so you need to provide a signature and optionally a description.
 The signature should have a `{name}` parameter, to get the target file name from the console input.
+If you want to preserve the stub file names, you can omit the `{name}` parameter (this acts like a publish command).

 e.g.
 ```php